 If too many cracks are forming around the edges of your masa as you form them into circles, add a little more water to create a smooth dough.
 If it is too sticky to handle, mix in a little more masa harina.
 When filling the pupusas, leave enough room around the edges to form it over the filling.

 I used shredded quesillo cheese (Oaxaca) for the filling.
 It can be found in the cheese/refrigerated section of grocery stores featuring Latin American ingredients.
 If you are unable to locate it, substitute with Monterey Jack or Mozzarella.

 Masa Harina is a corn flour used to make pupusas, tortillas, and tamales.
 The corn is treated with a limewater (slaked lime/Calcium hydroxide) solution to soften the kernels and loosen the hulls (a process called nixtamalization).
 It is then ground and dried into a powder.
 I used a brand called Maseca.
-I was able to find it in the Latin American section of my local grocery store.
-It is also available online: Masa Harina is different from cornmeal and cornflour, which cannot be used as substitutes.
+I was able to find it in my local grocery store.
+Masa Harina is different from cornmeal and cornflour, which cannot be used as substitutes.

 Curtido (Pickled Cabbage):

 - 1/2 cup apple cider vinegar